Clinical Practice Supports image

-Overview: COVID-19 Testing
+Overview: Respiratory Infection Testing

-• Experiencing symptoms of COVID-19
+• Experiencing symptoms of respiratory infections such as COVID-19 or influenza

-• People who are at risk of severe disease
+• At risk of severe disease

 For more information on testing: